NUTRITION AND YOU.COM Fruits Vegetables Seafood Sitemap Blog

 Photo courtesy: Andrea_44

 The plant is a clump-forming, herbaceous perennial with creeping roots and erect square branching stems that grow 30 to 50 cm tall.
-Its heart-shaped, lemon fragrant leaves feature crinkled, serrated leaf surface and deep venation.
-Their upper surface of the leaves is covered by tiny hairs.
+Its heart-shaped, lemon-fragrant leaves feature crinkled, serrated leaf surfaces and deep venation.
+The upper surface of the leaves is covered by tiny hairs.
 White, yellowish, pale pink flowers in spikes emerge in between the leaf axils during late summer.
-The blooms develop into fruit-pods bearing long oval seeds.
+The blooms develop into fruit pods bearing long oval seeds.

 The herb grows best in rich moist soil in full sun or light shade.
 To grow, sow seeds in spring.
 Trim the plant in spring before flowering to encourage foliage.